On the cohomology of the affine space: Introduction

 $\bullet$ $H^i_{\eet}(\A^n,\Q_\ell)=H^i_{\proet}(\A^n,\Q_\ell)=0$, if $\ell\neq p$,

 $\bullet$ $H^i_{\eet}(\A^n,\Q_p)=0$.
-(Cf.~\cite{Ber} or Remark~\ref{aff4}.)\\ We listed separately the $\ell\neq p$ and $\ell=p$ cases of \'etale cohomology because, if $\ell\neq p$, the triviality of the cohomology of $\A^n$ is a consequence of the triviality of the cohomology of the closed ball (which explains why the pro-\'etale cohomology is also trivial), but the $p$-adic \'etale cohomology of the ball is highly nontrivial.
+(Cf.~\cite{Ber} or Remark~\ref{aff4}.)\\ We listed the $\ell\neq p$ and $\ell=p$ cases of \'etale cohomology separately because, if $\ell\neq p$, the triviality of the cohomology of $\A^n$ is a consequence of the triviality of the cohomology of the closed ball (which explains why the pro-\'etale cohomology is also trivial), but the $p$-adic \'etale cohomology of the ball is highly nontrivial.

-{\rm (ii)} Overconvergent syntomic cohomology allows~\cite{CDN3} to prove a more general result valid for a Stein space $X$ with a semistable reduction over the ring of integers of $K$: there exists an exact sequence
+{\rm (ii)} Using overconvergent syntomic cohomology allows to prove a more general result~\cite[Th.\,1.8]{CDN3}: if $X$ is a Stein space over $K$ admitting a semistable model over the ring of integers of $K$, there exists an exact sequence

 However making syntomic cohomology overconvergent is technically demanding and the simple proof below uses special features of the geometry of the affine space.
-Another possible approach (cf.~\cite{leB}) is to compute pro-\'etale cohomology of the relative fundamental exact sequence $0\to \Q_p(r)\to \Bcris^{\varphi=p^r}\to \Bdr/F^r\to 0$. \end{rema}